U.S. Mint Sold Out of Gold & Silver Coins

 He promptly reached out to the British Museum in London to offer the figurine for evaluation, and theories soon abounded as to how and why the piece was found by an enthusiast from Northamptonshire.
 Although accounts vary, it appears that Henry VI made it out of the clash safely, but somehow missing the ornamental piece atop his crown.
 The figure is representative of a centuries-long struggle between monarchs, with some even placing a sort of divine claim on Tudors’ right to reign.

-While the find has renewed debates as to what exactly transpired during tumultuous 17th century England, both Duckett and the landowner will likely receive some proceeds of the $2.7 million sale to a museum should the piece prove to be authentic.2021, silver, silver price, us mint
+While the find has renewed debates as to what exactly transpired during tumultuous 17th century England, both Duckett and the landowner will likely receive some proceeds of the $2.7 million sale to a museum should the piece prove to be authentic.2021, Featured, silver, silver price, us mint